JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 I created some `yfinance-10*.ipynb` files to make sure I dont need to go back and see how to pull prices and dividends from the API.

-And with one prompts I was gettings this: *via `yfinance-104.ipynb`*
+And with one prompts I was gettings this: *via `yfinance-104.ipynb`* available [here](https://github.com/JAlcocerT/py-stonks/blob/main/z-eda-yfinance/yfinance-104.ipynb)

 ![Stonks EDA Summary Report](/blog_img/entrepre/public-build/pystonks/eda-stonks.png)